 Another of David's specialities is geotechnical assessments of slope stability and landslide risk in accordance with the requirements of The Australian Geomechanics Society Practice Note Guidelines for Landslide Risk Management .
 He is a certified attendee of the Australian Geomechanics Society Short Course "Field Techniques for Landslide Assessment, Melbourne 14th -16th November 2014".
 David has had an active role in the Foundation and Footings Society of Victoria Inc. since its inception in 1991, and is a twice-past chairman holding a position on the committee from 1992 until 2016.

-He is a Registered Building Practitioner EC-2215 and holds the appropriate professional indemnity insurance as required by the Building Control Commission of Victoria.
+He holds professional indemnity insurance.
 He is a a member of the Australian Institute of Geoscientists (MAIG), a Registered Professional Geoscientist, RP Geo 10159 and also a member of the Australian Geomechanics Society.

 David was a contributing author of The Foundation and Footings Society of (Vic) Inc, Practice Notes, and the principal author of the recent Practice Note 8, Distressed Building Investigation & the provision of Expert Advice, published June 2020.